rhiannonmcn/Harry-Potter-Quiz/README.md

 ## High Scores Screen

 * The High Scores screen can be navigated in two ways.
 Firstly through the homepage, and the highscores button.
 And secondly by playing the quiz and saving your score.
-* The high scores are stored using local storage and are sorted in descending order and cut off at the first 5 high scores, with the username entered displayed alomgside the score.
+* The high scores are stored using local storage and are sorted in descending order and cut off at the first 5 high scores, with the username entered displayed alongside the score.
 * The incentive of this feature is to encourage users to beat their previous scores, try the quiz again, play different difficulties and try and beat the timer.
 * From the high scores screen, the user can navigate back to the home screen via the home button.